kddnewton/kddnewton.github.io/_posts/2022-05-16-syntax-tree-lambda-locals.md

 Lately, I've been working on translating Syntax Tree's AST into other Ruby ASTs in my [ruby-syntax-tree/syntax_tree-translator](https://github.com/ruby-syntax-tree/syntax_tree-translator) project.
 This project has a lot of different uses, not all of which I'm ready to share just yet.

 In the translator project's test suite, I pull in the tests for [whitequark/parser](https://github.com/whitequark/parser) and [seattlerb/ruby_parser](https://github.com/seattlerb/ruby_parser).
-I do this so that I can assert that my translated tree when translated matches their expected tree when parsing.
+I do this so that I can assert that my translated tree when translated matches their expected tree when parsed.
 When doing this, I noticed a lot of interesting differences with the parsers.
 One of the things that stood out from this list was an entire class of failures involving lambda-local variables.

 Since Syntax Tree is based on ripper, I was surprised to find that there was syntax that it didn't handle.
 Only issue was, this was irrefutable evidence that it didn't.
 Both the `parser` and `ruby_parser` gems were showing me their ASTs, and they both had references to these locals (I also learned because of this that they're sometimes called shadow variables).